The Fountain

 A system of checks and balances

-A political committee of constituents runs the nominating process for each district.
-This Nominating Committee makes the contest relevant to the locale and assures that contestants follow the rules.
+A political committee of local constituents runs each nominating process.
+This Nominating Committee customizes the contest to each district and assures prospective nominees follow the rules.

 The National Party validates the results of all contests.
-The Super PAC relies on this qualification to allot funds for the nominees’ media campaigns.
+The Super PAC relies on this qualification to allot funds for the nominees’ general election campaigns.

 The Super PAC in Wilson’s Fountain is atypical.
-It does not assign campaign funds until after the contests are over and the people have chosen their nominee.
+It does not assign campaign funds until after the nominating process is over and the people have chosen their candidate.
 This is how Wilson’s Fountain removes strings from campaign funds.

-Upon becoming official nominees for federal office, contest winners are required to open a bank account and form a candidate committee.
-However, contest rules will compel the nominee to appoint a treasurer designated by the Nominating Committee and to close the bank account at the end of the general election cycle.
+Upon becoming official candidates for federal office, winners are required to open a bank account and form candidate committees.
+Party rules will compel the candidate to return any remaining funds to the Nominating Committee at the end of the general election cycle.

 Why Wilson’s Fountain Works